Rules and Regulations

 Tennis Courts are reserved for the exclusive use of residents (including lessees) only.
 Guests of residents must be accompanied by residents at all times.

 Proper tennis court footwear must be worn on the tennis courts.
 Damage to the court surface caused by inappropriate footwear will be assessed to the responsible unit owner.

 Barefoot playing is not allowed on the tennis courts.

-The tennis courts are for tennis playing only.
+The tennis courts are for tennis and pickleball playing only.
 Residents and guests should walk around rather than through the tennis court area.
-Activities other than tennis are prohibited in the tennis court area.
+Activities other than tennis and pickleball are prohibited in the tennis court area.